msd7734/twitchcord-ticker/README.md

 * The bot requires a Discord token to be placed in the /ticker-bot directory before building.
 Get a Discord bot token and paste it in a "token" file (no quotes, no file extension)
 * Build in VSCode using the scripts provided in /ticker-bot/script/win
 * Build scripts are not yet cross-platform, you would have to set up a build manually in *nix
-* Some dependencies used are not built to target dotnetcore but are compatible.
-I could branch them and rebuild with dotnetcore as a target in the future